-Note: The Wizard IP can be powered on during this procedure, however, the switch boxes should be switched off.
+Note: The Wizard IP Plus can be powered on during this procedure, however, the switch boxes should be switched off.

-2 Use a serial cable with an RJ9 and a 9-pin D-type connector (see Appendix 7 for specification).
+- 1 Mount up to four switch boxes in positions where they are close to the computers that they will control and not too distant from the Wizard IP Plus (preferably within 2.5 metres). - 2 Use a serial cable with an RJ9 and a 9-pin D-type connector (see Appendix 7 for specification).
 Connect the RJ9 plug to the socket marked 'IN' on the first switch box.
-Connect the other end to the socket marked 'COM2' on the Wizard IP.
+Connect the other end to the socket marked 'POWER CONTROL' on the Wizard IP Plus